Inline Critical CSS: Cut Your FCP in Half – BuiltToWinWeb

 • Button styles for the primary CTA.

-• Navbar styles (logo, menu container).
+• Nav-bar styles (logo, menu container).

 <style>

-/* critical.css contents here */
+/* critical.css — above-the-fold only, 3-8KB */

 </style>

-Step 5 – Load Full CSS Asynchronously
+Step 5 — load the full CSS asynchronously

 Replace the original <link> with:

-<link rel="preload" href="full-styles.css" as="style" onload="this.onload=null;this.rel='stylesheet'">
+<link rel="preload" href="/full-styles.css" as="style" onload="this.rel='stylesheet'">

-<noscript><link rel="stylesheet" href="full-styles.css"></noscript>
+<noscript><link rel="stylesheet" href="/full-styles.css"></noscript>

-Automated Critical CSS with PHP (Advanced)
+Automated critical CSS with PHP (advanced)

 <?php